-Brock Business students raised £1,000 for Hampshire and Isle of Wight Air Ambulance recently through a series of fundraising initiatives based on business theory.
+Business students at Brockenhurst College raised £1,000 for Hampshire and Isle of Wight Air Ambulance recently through a series of fundraising initiatives based on business theory.

-As part of their course, the students were tasked with coming up with money-making ideas, which they then successfully planned and executed.
+As part of their course, the students were tasked with coming up with money-making ideas, which they then planned and executed successfully.

-Events included a bake sale, with generous donations from Tesco and The Bakehouse.
+Events included a bake sale, with donations coming from Bakehouse in Brockenhurst village and retail giant Tesco.

-This followed persuasive pitches by the students, who sold the proposition as a sponsorship opportunity that had community investment and PR value.
+This followed persuasive pitches by the students, who sold the proposition as a sponsorship opportunity that had community investment and public relations value.

 There was also a clothing sale, with unwanted clothes donated by students and staff from across the college.

-The students, who study the Level 3 Extended Diploma in Business, chose Hampshire and Isle of Wight Air Ambulance as their sole charity because of its impressive lifesaving record.
+The Level 3 Extended Diploma in Business learners chose Hampshire and Isle of Wight Air Ambulance as their sole charity because of its impressive lifesaving record.

-It was also chosen because it exists solely on donations, receiving no government support.
+They also chose it because it exists solely on donations, receiving no government support.

 Business teacher Clare Partridge said: “To smash our £1,000 target exceeded all our expectations.